Fort Liberty Federal Credit Union

-Fort Bragg Federal Credit Union (previously Fort Liberty Federal Credit Union (FBFCU), is an American not-for-profit federal credit union owned exclusively by its members and regulated by the National Credit Union Administration (NCUA).
+Fort Bragg Federal Credit Union (FBFCU; previously Fort Liberty Federal Credit Union) is an American not-for-profit federal credit union owned exclusively by its members and regulated by the National Credit Union Administration (NCUA).

-It was chartered on April 18, 1960 by eight individuals on Fort Bragg, a U.S. Army base, and was originally intended for military members only.
+It was chartered on April 18, 1960, by eight individuals on Fort Bragg, a U.S. Army base, and was originally intended for military members only.
 Originally started with one location on Fort Bragg, it has since expanded to five locations, including three in the city of Fayetteville, North Carolina.